 - 1 yellow bell pepper, deseeded and chopped

-- 1 seasoning stock cube
+- 1 seasoning stock cube or chicken broth

 - 3 tbsp creamy peanut butter